brokedba/OracleFPP/README.md

 # Important #
 This has build have been adapted to allow for a 12 db to be shipped with the target (optionally) and was tested on VirtualBox but the change do not apply to kvm/Libvirt. please only select virtualbox as hypervisor as otherwise the provisoning will fail.
+- I will try to remove any kvm libvirt refences from this README as it's not applicable but it'll depend on my availability.

 ![](images/OracleFPP.png)